 The government of India categorizes industries as Micro, Small and Medium Enterprises (MSMEs). eClerx has always encouraged MSMEs by giving them preference and priority payments.
-Diversified suppliers are identified and prioritized throughout our procurement process. eClerx's supplier diversity program purchasing opportunities expands for businesses owned and operated by minorities, women, LGBTQIA+, veterans, and servicedisabled veterans, and disabled persons.
+Diversified suppliers are identified and prioritized throughout our procurement process. eClerx's supplier diversity program expands purchasing opportunities for businesses owned and operated by minorities, women, LGBTQIA+, veterans, and service-disabled veterans, and disabled persons.
 Purchasing opportunities are also expanded for our non-profit organizations that hire disabled persons as well, if possible.